erandiganepola/wso2-cloud-flutter-demo/README.md

 ## Run the Application

-Launch either the [iOS simulator](https://flutter.dev/docs/get-started/install/macos#set-up-the-ios-simulator) or [Android emulators](https://flutter.dev/docs/get-started/install/macos#set-up-the-android-emulator), then run the application on all available devices like so:
+ - Enabled developer options and USB Debugging in mobile phone’s settings OR launch either the [iOS simulator](https://flutter.dev/docs/get-started/install/macos#set-up-the-ios-simulator) or [Android emulators](https://flutter.dev/docs/get-started/install/macos#set-up-the-android-emulator), then run the application on all available devices from your IDE or using following command:

 ```bash
 flutter run -d all